 Vacuum Leaks: It is not rare to have a random cylinder misfire on a Lincoln.
 Tracing down the source of the problem can be tricky, as it usually happens sporadically.
 In addition to checking spark plugs and ignition coil, you should also inspect the intake for eventual vacuum leaks.
 Code: P0300

 Evaporative Emission Control (EVAP) System: An EVAP system has many plastic hoses and lines that can get brittle and break over time.
 This causes various leaks, usually very small and hard to trace.
 Finding a leak is best by testing the whole system with a smoke machine.
 Codes: P0456 Check Engine – Small EVAP Leak

-PCV Valve: Older Lincolns that have V8 Modular engines can suffer from an engine running extremely rough on idle and low speeds, or even stalling.
+PCV Valve: Older Lincolns with V8 Modular engines can suffer from an engine running extremely rough on idle and low speeds or stalling.
 If this is combined with code-combo P2195, P2197, P0171, and P0174 combo, it is almost certainly caused by a large vacuum leak.
-The first thing to check is PCV valves and hoses, as they tend to break, causing a sudden vacuum leak.
+The first thing to check is PCV valves and hoses, which tend to break, causing a sudden vacuum leak.
 Use either smoke generating machine or a carb cleaner to pinpoint the leak.

 Fuel: Many 2005 or newer Lincolns can have a check engine light going on at the end of autumn when the temperatures drop.
 If there are no other apparent symptoms, this can easily be caused by an engine computer detecting a possible misfire when the engine is started.
 This usually happens because a summer-blend of fuel is still used.
 Code: P0316 – misfire detected on startup.